umar221b/arrangeable/README.md

 ## Usage

-Include Arrangeable inside ApplicationRecord or directly inside your model and override the `arrangeable_fields` method for each model to whitelist the fields you want to use for sorting:
+Include Arrangeable inside ApplicationRecord or directly inside your ActiveRecord model and override the `arrangeable_fields` method for each model to whitelist the fields you want to use for sorting:

 ```ruby
 class User < ApplicationRecord